hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 #### Variables

-A variable starts with a lower case letter and may contain letters, numbers, and underscores.
+A variable name starts with a lower case letter and may contain letters, numbers, and underscores.
 For example, `x`, `y`, `my_variable`, `my_Variable_2` are valid variable names.

+A variable declaration contains a type `T` and a variable name.
 ```
 variable ::= [a-z][a-zA-Z0-9_]*
+variable_declaration ::= T variable_name
 ```

 A variable is in scope if it is declared in the current block or any enclosing block.